 New Haven, Connecticut, located between Boston and New York City, is known for its fabulous food – especially the pizza.
-On a recent weekend trip to New Haven, I had the opportunity to check out some of the great food in New Haven.
+On a recent weekend trip to New Haven, I had the opportunity to check out some of the great New Haven Restaurants.
 Here are some of the best places I visited.

 Between Pepe’s and Abate’s is Libby’s Pastry Shop, a traditional Italian pastry store.
 Their cases are filled with scrumptious Italian pastry specialties, but since we weren’t too hungry, we opted for a squeeze cup of Italian Ice.
 It was the perfect way to cleanse our palates during the food tour.

 If you are visiting the area for dinner, I’d recommend getting dinner at Pepe’s or Abate’s, and then heading to Libby’s for a little dessert.